According to Allergy UK, a whopping 44% of British adults now suffer from at least one allergy.

 Enjoying the pollutant-free air in your living or working space will involve individual costs, for example, the cost of electricity or replacement of filters or built-in modules such as UV-C and PCO units.

-On average, HEPA filters need replacing every 1-3 years depending on the air purifier and the amounts of particulate matter in the air.
+On average, HEPA filters need replacing every 12 months depending on the air purifier and the amount of particulate matter in the air.

 The replacement carbon filters which capture odour molecules and chemical fumes in the air are not reusable and should be changed approximately every three months to a year.